 Visit in 2021

-The Viking Ship Exhibit will open in April.
+The Viking Ship Exhibit will open in June this year.
 See our schedule here.
 Come see the improvements made in 2018!
 Docent led tours begin approximately every 30 minutes.
 Last “Tour” begins at 3:30 PM.

 View a documentary about this Viking ship that sailed from Norway to Chicago in 1893 below.